 Mineral Oils (e.g. petrol, diesel, marked gas oil etc.) are subject to an excise duty known as Mineral Oil Tax.
 Such oils must move into Ireland either duty paid or under duty suspension arrangements.
-Temporary excise reductions were introduced in March 2022 for mineral oils used as a propellant (petrol, diesel and marked gas oil) due to rising fuel costs.
-These temporary reductions will remain in place until 1 March 2023.
+An extension has been applied to the temporary Mineral Oil Tax reductions.
+The existing temporary excise duty rate reductions on such fuels will be extended until 31 March 2023 and the excise increases will be introduced in two equal instalments on 1 April 2024 and 1 August 2024.